xshche05/IFJ-2023-project-compiler/README.md

 ```shell
 ./build/compiler < example.ifj23 > example.ifjcode
 ```
+Compiler reads the source code from the standard input and writes the generated code to the standard output.
+In case of an error, the application will return a non-zero exit code.

 ### How to run resulting code
 To run the generated code, use the IFJcode23 interpreter (x86-64 systems only).
 The interpreter can be found in the `bin` directory.